Sunday, September 28, 2008

 I seem to be writing a hook-and-peg-rack series; there are too many neat products to fit into one post.
 This cute mermaid coat rack is made by Haba.
 The pirate is pretty cool, too.

 For a more grown-up option, take a look at these mermaid hooks.
+Update on Dec.
+1, 2016: I'm no longer finding these hooks for sale anywhere.

 You can also find a mermaid hook in pewter.
 Update on Sept.
 14, 2010: Sadly, this hook doesn't seem to be available any more.